& the importance of Back-to-Back dimensions

 Many modellers will have a turnout on their layout upon which a number of items of rolling stock regularly derail.
 In the end that turnout gets lifted /replaced, the problem appears to go away and the conclusion that it was badly laid is arrived at.

 Obviously uneven track will lead to derailments but so will defective wheelsets.
-I don’t mean wheels that have chunk missing out of them; just defective in their profile is poor and their back-to-back dimension too tight.
+I don’t mean wheels that have chunk missing out of them; just defective in their profile is poor and quite often their back-to-back dimension is too tight.